facebook/PathPicker/README.md

 and anything else you can dream up!

 ## Requirements
-PathPicker should work with most Bash environments and requires Python >2.6 and <3.0.
+PathPicker requires Python >2.6 or >3.0.

+*Supported Shells*:

+* Bash is fully supported and works the best.
-ZSH is supported as well but won't have a few features like alias expansion in command line mode.
+* ZSH is supported as well but won't have a few features like alias expansion in command line mode.
+* fish/csh are supported in the latest version, but might have quirks or issues in older versions of PathPicker.

 ## Installing PathPicker